fleetdm/fleet/docs/REST API/README.md

 ### [REST API](./rest-api.md)

-Documentation for Fleet's REST API, includes example requests and responses for each API endpoint.
+Documentation for Fleet's REST API.
+Includes example requests and responses for each API endpoint.